Pic: Ibrahim Boran on Unsplash

 Increases

-Subsidies showed a large reduction in 2023, due to the end of COVID-19 related schemes.
-Cost-of-living measures and supports for Ukrainian refugees also contributed to a growth in expenditure.
+Subsidies showed a large reduction in 2023, due to the end of COVID-19 related schemes, but cost-of-living measures and supports for Ukrainian refugees contributed to growth in expenditure.

 This resulted in an overall government surplus of €7.5 billion for 2023, down 12% on 2022, with rising revenue offset by a greater increase in expenditure.

 Gross general government debt fell by €4.1 billion to €220.7 billion at the end of 2023.
-This is equivalent to 43.3% of Gross Domestic Product (GDP), the CSO statistician said.
+This was equivalent to 43.3% of Gross Domestic Product (GDP), the CSO statistician said.

 Gazette Desk